arlac77/loglevel-mixin/README.md

 ## makeLogEvent

-Helper function to aggregate values into a log event
+Helper function to aggregate values into a log event.

 ### Parameters